SandsDX

 Series B ($5-20M ARR)

-• Layer AI SDR (Artisan or 11x) for outbound scaling without headcount
+• Layer in an AI SDR (Artisan or 11x) for outbound scaling without adding headcount

 • Implement n8n for custom workflow automation